In This Article

 Whether you want to redo your entire kitchen or renovate it in parts, you must know the details of what you’re going to be spending on.
 Your kitchen renovation budget is a sum total of a lot of factors, but to give you an idea, if you’re only looking at carpentry work, then you can expect to spend around S$5,000.

 On the other hand, if you’re looking at overall hacking and remodeling, then you will end up spending something in between S$10,000 – S$15,000.
-These are just estimates and the actual costs may vary, but you can always save up on materials, cabinetry and extent of tile work.
+These are just estimates and the actual cost of kitchen renovation may vary, but you can always save up on materials, cabinetry and extent of tile work.

-Check out more details here: What You Need to Know About Kitchen Renovation Cost for HDB Resale.
+Check out more details here: What You Need to Know About Cost of Kitchen Renovation for HDB Resale.

 It depends on the level and extent of renovation but a complete kitchen renovation will easily take you upto 6-8 weeks on an average.
 This includes design, material selection, plumbing, remodelling, tile work and so on.